 People who are financially responsible do not get that way overnight.
 It’s a discipline that is learned through time.
-Learning how to manage money can start early on with euros and cents.
+Learning how to manage money can start early on with dollars, pounds, euros and cents.
 Your child does not need to have huge amounts of money to manage.
 It’s all about what he does with the money he gets more than the amount of money he has.

 Money is considered a resource to allow you to buy products or avail of services.
 You work to earn money.
 Unfortunately, you do not necessarily earn more money when you work harder.
 Children are limited by the money that their parents give them.
 You therefore have to be wise about the how you spend your money.
 You want your money to go a long way.
 You also have to save money for future expenses.
 This is where sound money management comes in.
 You want to be able to successfully save money and still address your money needs.
 For your child, this would perhaps include their lunch money and maybe some treats.